mootools/mootools-core/Docs/Utilities/Cookie.md

 Cookie Method: read {#Cookie:read}
 --------------------------------

-Reads the value of a Cookie.
+Reads the value of a cookie.

 ### Syntax: